 Ber fruit is a highly nutritious fruit, rich in several vitamins and minerals.
-It is a rich source of vitamin-C and several B-vitamins like thiamine, riboflavin and niacin.
-Ber contains appreciable amount of carotene.
+It is a rich source of vitamin C and several B-vitamins like thiamine, riboflavin, and niacin.
+Ber contains an appreciable amount of carotene.

 Looking for antioxidants in diet?
 Take more Ber in season

 All of us know that increasing the daily intake of antioxidants is the key for improving our general health, slowing the rate of ageing and preventing many age-related diseases.
 But, guys what are you doing to increase your daily intake of antioxidants?